IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 ## Clock drift issues and remedies

 SCReAM can suffer from the same issues with clock drift as is the case with LEDBAT {{RFC6817}}.
 However, Appendix A.2 in {{RFC6817}} describes ways to mitigate issues with clock drift.
 A clockdrift compensation method is also implemented in {{SCReAM-CPP-implementation}}.
-Furthermore, the SCReAM implementation resets base delay history when it is determined that clock drift or skip becomes too large.
+The SCReAM implementation resets base delay history when it is determined that clock drift or skip becomes too large.
 This is achieved by reducing the target bitrate for a few RTTs.

+The variables and constants are:
+* delay_min_avg (0): A long term averaged min queue delay [s].

+* qdelay_min (MAX_VALUE): The min queue delay measured during an RTT [s], initialized to a very high value.

+* QUEUE_DELAY_MIN_AVG_ALPHA (1/256): Slow EWMA time constant for delay_min_avg.

 The steps for the clockdrift compensation is as follows:

 * Store the min qdelay (qdelay_min) during one RTT.